 Apollo to buy Griffin Capital's wealth-distribution, asset-management units

-Dec 2 (Reuters) - Apollo Global Management Inc APO.N said on Thursday it would buy the U.S. wealth-distribution and asset-management businesses of Griffin Capital, as it looks to grow its offerings for rich clients.
+Dec 2 (Reuters) - Apollo Global Management Inc APO.N said it would buy the U.S. wealth-distribution and asset-management businesses of Griffin Capital for an undisclosed sum, as it looks to boost its offerings for rich clients.

+The deal will combine Griffin's alternative investment solutions in the wealth management space with Apollo's focus on private banks, broker-dealer and family offices, the asset management giant said in a statement on Thursday.

+Apollo plans to integrate Griffin's team into its global wealth business, adding hundreds of distribution agreements to its wealth platform.

 (Reporting by Noor Zainab Hussain in Bengaluru; Editing by Aditya Soni)